slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"The world doesn’t have the luxury of waiting for complete answers before it takes action."
 -- Daniel Gilber*

 Fast decisions are a competitive advantage but most people get paralyzed by over thinking.
-If you don't decide timely somebody will do it for you.
+If you don’t decide timely somebody will do it for you.

 Hints:

 - Default to no. (Steve Jobs)
-- 'Hell yes or no'.
+- ’Hell yes or no’.
 Say no to things you aren’t really excited about doing.
 (Derek Sivers)
 - No to any decision that requires a calculator or computer.
 (Warren Buffett)
 - With two equally difficult paths, choose the one more painful in the sort term.
 Pain avoidance is creating an illusion of equality.
 (Naval Ravikant)
 - Choose the one that may produce most serendipity down the line.